duckdb/duckdb-web/docs/sql/expressions/cast.md

 `TRY_CAST` can be used when the preferred behavior is not to throw an error, but instead to return a `NULL` value. `TRY_CAST` will never throw an error, and will instead return `NULL` if a cast is not possible.

-## Implicit Casting

-In many situations, the system will add casts by itself.
-This is called *implicit* casting.
-This happens for example when a function is called with an argument that does not match the type of the function, but can be casted to the desired type.

-Consider the function `sin(DOUBLE)`.
-This function takes as input argument a column of type `DOUBLE`, however, it can be called with an integer as well: `sin(1)`.
-The integer is converted into a double before being passed to the `sin` function.

-Generally, implicit casts only cast upwards.
-That is to say, we can implicitly cast an `INTEGER` to a `BIGINT`, but not the other way around.

-## Allowed Casting Operations

-Values of a particular data type can typically not be casted to any arbitrary target data type.
-The supported cast operations are described in the [typecasting page](../data_types/typecasting) as part of the data types documentation.